Davis-3450/multi-logger-py/README.md

 # multi-logger

-A flexible logger based on loguru
+A flexible logger based on loguru with multiple notification clients (Discord, Telegram)

 ## Tests